Key Ideas

 6.3 Delivery

 Non-profit organisations serve a very valuable role, particularly in low-income settings where governance is weak, such as conflict-affected regions (where the prevalence of mental disorders is exceptionally high) or in locations where the local government has no reach, such as rural or remote areas.
 NGOs can also be innovative in ways that governments are less likely to be, for example by finding new ways to improve effectiveness or lower costs and may be able to encourage governments to scale-up services.
-For example, Sangath has worked with state governments in India to train community health workers to deliver low-cost mental health interventions at scale.

 6.4 Entrepreneurship

 Given the size of the treatment gap and the scope for innovation, we’re excited to see new non-profits being set up to experiment with different delivery methods.
 Charity Entrepreneurship, a non-profit incubator, provides training and guidance to those wishing to start new charities.
-In 2020, they conducted a detailed search for interventions that improve mental health and subjective welľbeing.
+In 2020, they conducted a detailed search for interventions that improve mental health and subjective wellbeing.

 Tech entrepreneurship also seems very promising.
 Examples include Headspace (a meditation app), Happify (happiness-training exercises), MindEase (anxiety relief), UpLift (CBT for depression), and Sanvello (a support platform for mental health).
 Digital mental health is still in its infancy.
 However, if effective and commercially viable products can be delivered at scale, it would make an enormous dent in the burden of global mental illness.